cliffeby/DuckpinV002/README.md

 # Duckpins -Project Documentation --Phase II

 Note to reader - The Dinky styling for this page is not easily readable.
 I suggest that you read on GitHub by clicking the "View on GitHub" in the adjacent panel.
+Cliff Eby Dec 2018

 <img src= "https://user-images.githubusercontent.com/1431998/46451141-c32c8f80-c762-11e8-9c70-25089f44a9af.png" width = "430px" align = "left">

 ### _Background_
-In Phase I  of Duckpins, I described the hardware, software and initial results of a project to illuminate the Lucite numbers on the headboards for Congressional Country Club’s Duckpin Bowling alleys.
-Phase II is an update since October 2018 and focuses on tools for analysis, attempts to improve the streaming framerate, and alternative configurations for detecting the ball count and setter and reset actions.
+In Phase I  of Duckpins, I described the hardware, software and initial results of a project to illuminate the Lucite numbers on the headboards for Congressional Country Club’s duckpin bowling alleys.
+Phase II is an update to the project and focuses on tools for analysis, improvement to the streaming framerate, and alternative configurations for detecting the ball count and setter and reset actions.

 ### _Data Analysis Tools_
 Phase I explains how nightly postprocessing of video data is analyzed and stored in an Azure table.
-The data contain xy pairs of the ball locations that produce the endingPinCount.
+The json data contain xy pairs of the ball locations that produce the endingPinCount.
 The format of those records is:

 `{'PartitionKey': 'Lane 4', 'RowKey': '20180927643118', 'beginingPinCount': 1023, 'endingPinCount': 0, 'x0': '634', 'y0': '829', 'x1': '637', 'y1': '702', >'x2': '641', 'y2': '596', 'x3': '642', 'y3': '510', 'x4': '576', 'y4': '306'}`

 The data in Azure tables can be exported to Excel or PowerBi and Phase I contained a simple spreadsheet for sorting and reviewing static data.
 For a more dynamic approach, I explored Azure Machine Learning Studio (AMLS) and with a little trial and error was able to create excellent visualizations and statistics.
-Appendix A is a Matplotlib graphic of the top 20 endingPinCount results.
+Appendix A is a Matplotlib graphic of the top 20 endingPinCount results from the Azure table data.

 AMLS is a drag and drop interface primarily intended for creating machine learning models.
 It has extensive data shaping tools and makes access to Azure data seamless.
-You can also import Python scripts for greater analysis and visualization with AMLS or the python matplotlib import.
-Processes can be exported to Juptyer Notebooks.
+You can also import Python scripts for greater analysis.
+Data visualization with AMLS or the python matplotlib import is supported and processes can be exported to Juptyer Notebooks.
 To get started in AMLS, take a look at a couple of short YouTube videos e.g. https://www.youtube.com/watch?v=csFDLUYnq4w or if you have an Azure account (free), click through the https://studio.azureml.net/Home/ Experiment Tutorial and then one of the other samples that reflect your area of interest.

 ### _AMLS Visualization Example_
 This example imports the stored pindata from Azure Tables and shapes it into a dataset that can used to plot ball location and angle statistics for each group of pin results.
 The tools take some time to adjust to.
-SQLite is used in lieu of SQL and data imported for use by a Python script uses “pandas” , a data manipulation and statics import.
+SQLite is used in lieu of SQL and data imported for use by a Python script uses “Pandas” , a data manipulation and statistics import.
 Syntax for both differ from their underlying base – SQL and Python, respectively.
-(But again, nothing that a little search and ctrl c, ctrl v can’t handle.)\
+(But again, nothing that a little search and ctrl c, ctrl v can’t handle.)

 <!-- + fig 1 + -->
 <img src= "https://user-images.githubusercontent.com/1431998/50384550-29ef8400-0694-11e9-9a1c-b38f8f28a3b5.png" width = "430px" align = "left">
 <!-- + img 1 + -->